Windowing Table-Valued Functions (Windowing TVFs) in Confluent Cloud for Apache Flink¶

 For example, you could have a cumulating window with a 1-hour step and 1-day maximum size, and you will get these windows for every day:

-column.
-In streaming mode, the time attribute field must be either
+- In streaming mode, the time attribute field must be an event time attribute.

 of the original relation, as well as an additional 3 columns named